3. Locate the Radial Pulse

 4. Inflate the Cuff

-- Close the needle valve (air lock) counterclockwise attached to the hand control bulb firmly, but so it may be released readily.
+- Close the needle valve (air lock) attached to the hand control bulb firmly by turning it clockwise, but not too tight so it may be released easily.

 - Pump to inflate the cuff until the radial pulse stops.
 Note the mercury level at which the pulse disappears.

-- Look at the dial, and pump to 20 or 30mm Hg beyond where the radial pulse was no longer felt.
-This is the maximum inflation level (MIL).
+- Look at the dial, and pump to 20 or 30 mm Hg beyond where the radial pulse was no longer felt.
+This is called the Maximum Inflation Level (MIL).
 It means that the pressure of the cuff collapses the brachial artery and no blood is flowing through the artery.

 5. Position the Stethoscope End Piece

-- Place the end piece over the palpated brachial artery, in the one inch space above the antecubital fossa, and slightly toward the inner side of the arm.
+- Place the end piece of the stethoscope over the palpated brachial artery, in the one-inch space above the antecubital fossa, and slightly toward the inner side of the arm.
 Hold tightly in place.

 6. Deflate the Cuff Gradually

-- Release the air lock slowly (2 to 3mm per second) so that the dial drops very gradually and steadily.
+- Release the air lock slowly counterclockwise 2 to 3 mm per second, so the dial drops very gradually and steadily.

 - Continue to release the pressure slowly.
 The sound will continue, first becoming louder, then diminishing and becoming muffled, until finally disappearing.
 Note the number on the dial where the last distinct tap was heard (not the muffled sound).
 This number is the diastolic pressure.